fachrihawari/pyqt-decoupled-arc/declarative-client/README.md

 ### Adding a Contact

-1. Click "➕ Add Contact" in the navigation bar
+1. Click "➕ Add New Contact" button
-2. Fill in the name (required) and phone number (optional)
+2. Fill in the name (required), email (required), and phone number (optional)
-3. Click "💾 Save Contact" to add the contact
+3. Click "Save" to add the contact
-4. The app will navigate back to the contact list automatically
+4. The app navigates back to the contact list automatically
+5. Domain event triggers and UI updates reactively

 ### Viewing Contacts

 - The contact list shows all saved contacts in card format
-- Each card displays the contact's name and phone number
+- Each card displays the contact's name, email, and phone number
 - If no contacts exist, a helpful message is displayed
-- Click the green "➕ Add New Contact" button at the bottom to add your first contact
+- Click "➕ Add New Contact" button at the bottom to add your first contact

+### Deleting a Contact

+1. Find the contact in the list
+2. Click the "🗑️ Delete" button on the contact card
+3. Contact is removed via core business logic
+4. UI updates automatically through domain events

 ## Architecture

-This app demonstrates the MVVM (Model-View-ViewModel) pattern using Edifice:
+This app demonstrates **Clean Architecture with Declarative UI** - **NO traditional MVVM needed**!

+See [ARCHITECTURE.md](./ARCHITECTURE.md) for detailed explanation of why MVVM is unnecessary with Edifice.

+### Three-Layer Architecture

+1. **Core Layer** (`../core/`)
+   - Domain models and business rules
+   - Use cases (application logic)
+   - Repository pattern for data access
+   - Event bus for reactive updates
+   - **100% UI-agnostic**

+2. **Adapter Layer** (`main.py` functions)
-- **Model**: Simple dictionary-based contact data
+   - Simple functions bridging UI ↔ Core
+   - Data transformation (domain models ↔ UI dicts)
+   - Event subscription setup
+   - **Thin integration layer**

+3. **UI Layer** (Edifice components)
-- **View**: Declarative UI components in `pages/`
+   - Declarative components with `@component`
-- **ViewModel**: State management and navigation logic in `main.py`
+   - State management via `use_state()` hooks
+   - Reactive rendering (automatic updates)
+   - **Replaces ViewModel functionality**

 ### Key Concepts

-- **Components**: Reusable UI components decorated with `@component`
+- **No ViewModel Classes**: Edifice components manage state directly with hooks
-- **State Management**: Using `use_state()` hooks for reactive state
-- **Declarative UI**: Context managers (`with VBoxView():`) for layout
-- **Props**: Passing data and callbacks between components
+- **Event-Driven Updates**: Domain events automatically refresh UI
+- **One-Way Data Flow**: Props down, events up
+- **Separation**: Core can be tested/reused independently
+- **Simplicity**: Fewer layers than traditional MVVM

 ## Styling